Road traffic accidents can have devastating effects with far-reaching consequences, not only for the accident victim, but also for their family.

 If your family member has been injured or killed in a car accident caused by the negligence of another party, then you have a legal right to seek justice.
 Thompsons are dedicated to helping you make a car accident claim in Scotland and our personal injury solicitors are amongst the most successful in Scotland.

-Why make a claim?
+Why should we make a claim?

 Making a claim for compensation following a car accident is not just about money – after all, for those with more serious injuries, a damages award cannot turn the clock back.
-However, for anyone who has been involved in a car accident, making a compensation claim can have a number of benefits.
+However, for anyone who has been involved in a car accident, making a compensation claim can have a number of benefits:

-By making a claim for compensation, Thompsons car accident solicitors in Scotland will ensure that your damages award covers all your pain and suffering while also allowing for all lost income, including overtime and bonuses and, if you are unable to go back to work, the loss of future income as well.
+- By making a claim for compensation, Thompsons car accident solicitors in Scotland will ensure that your damages award covers all your pain and suffering while also allowing for all lost income, including overtime and bonuses and, if you are unable to go back to work, the loss of future income as well.

-Plus, if you need specialist medical and rehabilitation therapies following a car accident, the NHS can't offer some of the treatments and equipment available privately.
-When appropriate, a compensation claim can cover the cost of private treatment and specialist equipment not available on the NHS.
+- When appropriate, a compensation claim can cover the cost of private treatment and specialist equipment not available on the NHS.
 It also means you can potentially gain access to treatment more quickly than on the NHS.

 Sometimes we hear clients, especially those in more minor accidents, say they don't think the other party will be able to afford to pay compensation, so why should they bother making a claim.